qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - People tend to justify their previous behavior.
 Behavior can shape attitudes.
 - People have a tendency to pursuade others by their belief (meme spread).

 **Confirmation bias**: People tend to seek and accept the evidences that confirm their beliefs, and reluctant to accept contradictory evidences.
-Confirmation bias can even make one subcounciously ignore some information.
+Confirmation bias can even make one subconsciously ignore some information.

 **Motivated reasoning**: when they does not want to accept contradictory evidences, they may make up and believe in **non-falsifiable explanations** to explain the evidence in a way that follows the original belief.